Special Educational Needs and Disabilities - An Overview

-If you think that your child may have special educational needs you should:
+If you think that your child may have special educational needs and disabilities you should:

-- Arrange to discuss this with the staff at your child’s school, especially the member of staff designated as the Special Educational Needs Co-ordinator (SENCO)
+- Arrange to discuss this with the staff at your child’s school, especially the member of staff designated as the Special Educational Needs and Disabilities Co-ordinator (SENDCO)

-- If your concerns continue contact the Special Educational Needs Team using the details at the top of this page.
+- If your concerns continue contact the Special Educational Needs and Disabilities Team using the details at the top of this page.

-All schools have a special needs policy which sets out how children might be supported in school, copies are available in the school.
+All schools have a Special Educational Needs and Disabilities policy which sets out how children might be supported in school, copies are available in the school.

-It is estimated that approximately 20% of pupils will have some kind of Special Educational Need at some time during their school life.
-It is expected that the majority of these Special Needs are such that they will be met in local mainstream schools without the additional involvement of the Council.
+It is estimated that approximately 20% of pupils will have some kind of Special Educational Needs and Disabilities at some time during their school life.
+It is expected that the majority of these Special Needs and Disabilities are such that they will be met in local mainstream schools without the additional involvement of the Council.